 Insurance adjusters may make you believe that not giving a statement about your injury it will slow the claim process down – this is NOT true.

 The injury claim is 100% separate from the property damage claim.
 It is also very important to understand that insurance companies really want to deny the claim.
 If the insurance adjuster gets you on a recorded line and gets you to say something that appears different from what you told them when your purchased the policy, they can use that fact to deny coverage.
-It is recommended that you have a lawyer, like those at Zarzaur Law, P.A., on the phone with you before anything is recorded.
+It is recommended that you have a lawyer, like the attorneys at Zarzaur Law, P.A., on the phone with you before anything is recorded.

 If you are asked to give a “recorded statement” so that they can get the claim started…..Refuse to give the recorded statement without a lawyer.
 If the insurance claims adjuster insists, tell them you will call a lawyer right away, since they are not giving you any other options.